msebbane1/Matcha/README.md

     • After Registration : an email with a unique link is send to the user to verify their account

     • Login : Username and password and reset password with email (if they forget it)

     • Log out : with just one click from any page on the site

 IV.2 User profile :

-    • For first connection :
+    • For first connection user must provide :
-        User must provide : (The gender, Sexual preferences, A biography, A list of interests with tags (#vegan, #geek), Up to 5 pictures, including one to be used as a profile picture)
+        The gender, Sexual preferences, A biography, A list of interests with tags, Up to 5 pictures(including a profile picture)

     • Modifications : all informations of the user (GPS position, gender, email, password etc..)